Over 185 Years of Service!

-Our mission is to minister to the Boston community.
-We direct our efforts toward all ages and aim to meet the full range of human needs. this calls for a ministry that is spiritual, social, recreational, academic, vocational, personal, domestic, economic, and political.
+Our mission is to minister by directing our efforts toward all ages and aim to meet the full range of human needs.
+This calls for a ministry that is spiritual, social, recreational, academic, vocational, personal, domestic, economic, and political.
 Our Greatest resources are our God and our people.
 A pervasive spirit of goodwill and commitment are essential in fulfilling Christ’s command to “go ye into all the world and preach the Gospel to every creature.”
 (Mark 16:15)

 On the morning of September 18, 1834, a group of Boston churchmen met at the Dudley School to organize a church for “The Friends of Evangelical Truth in Roxbury” which would be named after John Eliot, a well-known missionary (1604-1640).
 The founding members held worship services in a small sanctuary on Kenilworth Street.